 Billing for tuition and fees is done on a term basis; however, the student may make one payment in full for the entire academic year.
-Students are responsible for paying all charges in full or making appropriate arrangements by the Check-In due date on the Annual Financial Statement.
+Students are responsible for paying all charges in full or making appropriate arrangements by the Check-In due date of July 14, 2006.